cloudentity/pyron/docs/howtos/http-server-tls.md

 ## Configure SSL/TLS for ingress traffic with Vault or env variables

-Pyron can be configured to use Privacy-enhanced Electronic Email (PEM) private keys and its certificates in SSL/TLS communication with clients.
+In this how-to, we will use X.509 certificates to secure ingress communication using SSL/TLS.

-We recommend storing keys and certificates in Vault.
-However, you can also provide them using environment variables.
+We will store a TLS private key as a Vault secret (or environment variable) and enable it in Pyron with its certificate.

-In order to enable SSL/TLS, set related environment variables in `envs` file.
+In order to configure Pyron, set related environment variables in `envs` file.

 > NOTE<br/>
 > [Read](http-server-mtls.md) how to configure mutual SSL/TLS for ingress traffic.

 ### Prerequisites

-* You have a valid SSL certificate.
+* You have a valid TLS private key and certificate.

 ### Key/cert format

-A key must contain a Base64-encoded private key in PKCS8 format wrapped in a PEM block, for example:
+A private key must be a in PKCS8 format wrapped in a PEM block, for example:

 PEM block: